 The best leaders work resolutely to unite their team to achieve their goals.
 Working hard is a given for them, and so is playing hard.
 They can channel their energy towards any challenge, and they can rest their minds despite the many responsibilities that await them.
 In other words, the best leaders know the secrets of mindfulness.

 Before delving into what mindfulness is, let’s first clarify what it’s not.
 Mindfulness is not a religious activity—although it is, to some extent, transcendental in nature.
 It’s not about putting your thoughts to a pause, nor is it a way of escaping from reality.
 Most importantly, it’s not a one-time fix for your problems.

 Mindfulness is a basic ability that you can harness if you put your mind to it.
 It involves focusing on the present, detaching your judgment from your reactions, and practicing self-observation.
 Its utmost goal is to rouse the inner workings of your mind so you can perform at your best.
 By training to be mindful, you can remodel your brain structure and mental composition.

 Mindfulness for Business Leadership

 Mindfulness presents many positive implications for business.
 In fact, it’s believed to be the one solution to the world’s illnesses.
 But as underlined before, this state of consciousness is not really a panacea.
 What’s more, there’s no substantial data relating to its impact on contemporary leadership.

-Apart from the influence of these people, another reason mindfulness is gaining a wider audience is the growing need of business leaders to find a timeout from their busy careers.
+Apart from the influence of these people, another reason why mindfulness is gaining a wider audience is the growing need of business leaders to find a timeout from their busy careers.
 They need a way to stop the world on command, and mindfulness can help with that.